Community Support Activities

-We support Living Healthy Programs by offering free and low-cost master and leader training in collaboration with the Centralina Training Academy.
+We support Living Healthy Programs by offering free and low-cost master and program provider training in collaboration with the Centralina Training Academy.
 Between 2016-18, together we co-hosted three in-person and two online master trainings, engaging 58 new master trainers.

-We support Tai Chi for Arthritis programs by offering free and low-cost leader training in collaboration with the High Country training academy.
-In 2018, we co-hosted two leader trainings, creating 35 new leaders across NC and offering skill builders to support quality and safety.
+We support Tai Chi for Arthritis programs by offering free and low-cost program provider training in collaboration with the High Country training academy.
+In 2018, we co-hosted two program provider trainings, creating 35 new program providers across NC and offering skill builders to support quality and safety.

 - Piloting a referral pathway between Mission Health’s Accountable Care Organization and the five Area Agencies on Aging covering 19 counties in Western NC (WNC) for AMOB and TCA.